Digital Nomad Life in Scheveningen, The Netherlands

 We asked people in Scheveningen if they could share any humorous cultural blunders they commited.
 They wrote:

 "While visiting Scheveningen, it's important to respect the local customs and traditions to avoid any cultural faux pas.
 Firstly, punctuality is highly valued in Dutch culture, so make sure to arrive on time for any appointments or social gatherings.
 Avoid discussing personal wealth or income, as the Dutch tend to be private about their financial matters.
 When dining, keep in mind that the Dutch usually eat in moderation and don't appreciate overindulgence.
 It's also considered impolite to interrupt someone while they're speaking, so wait for your turn to talk.
 In the Netherlands, it's common to greet with three kisses on the cheek, starting with the right cheek.
 However, this is usually reserved for friends and family, so a handshake would be more appropriate for new acquaintances.
 Lastly, the Dutch are known for their directness, so don't take it personally if they seem blunt.
 It's just their way of being honest and straightforward.
-Remember, it's always a good idea to learn a few basic phrases in the local language, as it shows respect for the culture and can help you connect with the locals," said one person in Scheveningen.
+Remember, it's always a good idea to learn a few basic phrases in the local language, as it shows respect for the culture and can help you connect with the locals," said one expat who made the move to Scheveningen.

 Get Quote